-(A) Purchases of machinery, equipment and materials used or consumed in the processing of recovered materials are exempt from state sales and use tax and local use tax, but not local sales tax.
-Coal, energy sources and chemicals used or consumed in the processing of recovered materials are also exempt from state sales and use tax and local use tax, but not local sales tax.

-(B) Electrical energy or gas (natural, artificial or propane) water, or other energy sources consumed in processing recovered materials is exempt from state and local tax (144.030.2(31), RSMo).
+- (A) Purchases of machinery, equipment and materials used or consumed in the processing of recovered materials are exempt from state sales and use tax and local use tax, but not local sales tax.
+Coal, energy sources and chemicals used or consumed in the processing of recovered materials are also exempt from state sales and use tax and local use tax, but not local sales tax. - (B) Electrical energy or gas (natural, artificial or propane) water, or other energy sources consumed in processing recovered materials is exempt from state and local tax (144.030.2.(31), RSMo).

-(A) A metal recycler uses diesel fuel to operate its hydraulic cutter.
-The diesel fuel may be purchased exempt from state sales and use tax and local use tax, but not local sales tax, because it is used or consumed in the processing of recovered materials.

-(B) A paper recycler mixes water with paper in its pulping equipment in order to separate the paper fibers from each other.
-The water may be purchased exempt from state sales and use tax and local use tax, but not local sales tax.

-(C) An aluminum can recycler uses natural gas in its furnace to melt aluminum scraps into molten aluminum.
+- (A) A metal recycler uses diesel fuel to operate its hydraulic cutter.
+The diesel fuel may be purchased exempt from state sales and use tax and local use tax, but not local sales tax, because it is used or consumed in the processing of recovered materials. - (B) A paper recycler mixes water with paper in its pulping equipment in order to separate the paper fibers from each other.
+The water may be purchased exempt from state sales and use tax and local use tax, but not local sales tax. - (C) An aluminum can recycler uses natural gas in its furnace to melt aluminum scraps into molten aluminum.
 The purchase of the natural gas is exempt from state sales and use tax and local use tax, but not local sales tax because it is consumed in the processing of recovered materials.

 AUTHORITY: section 144.270, RSMo 2000 and TAFP CCS HCS SB 30, enacted by the 94th General Assembly, 2007.
 Emergency rule filed Aug.
 14, 2007, effective Aug.
 28, 2007, expires Feb.
 23, 2008.
-Original rule filed Aug.
-14, 2007.
+A proposed rule, which covers the same material, is published in this issue of the Missouri Register.